slimjack/IWC/README.md

 `SJ.iwc.WindowMonitor.setFocus([{string}windowId])`

 ######Parameters:
 - `windowId(optional)` - the id of the window to focus on.
-If is not specified focus is set to this window.
+If not specified, focus is set to this window.

 ######Description:
-`setFocus` set focus to specified window.
-To set focus WindowMonitor calls `window.focus()` and blinks window title for some time.
+`setFocus` sets the focus on specified window.
+To set focus WindowMonitor calls `window.focus()` and blinks window title several times.

 ####onWindowsChanged
 `SJ.iwc.WindowMonitor.onWindowsChanged(handlerFn, [scope])`